flybywiresim/docs/docs/pilots-corner/a32nx/a32nx-briefing/mcdu/f-pln.md

 ## RTA Page

 !!! info "RTA Page"
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently only ETT available in the FBW A32NX for Microsoft Flight Simulator on the development version.

 The Required Time of Arrival (RTA) is a time constraint that must be respected at the revised waypoint.